SirRexOfRider/CYBR404-UNK-Oregon-Trail/Project/Members.md

 ![nathanmerzgit](https://github.com/SirRexOfRider/CYBR404-UNK-Oregon-Trail/blob/main/Project/Pictures/Nate_pic.jpg)

-The design lead is responsible in making sure all design acpects of the project are done appropiatley, the design lead will ensure that a problem frame diagram is complete, and aslo ensure that a level 0 and a level 1 data flow diagram are completed as well as a  UML diagram.
-The design lead will also need to ensure that a executive design docket and a security design docket are completed as well.
-As the design lead I will help make sure to help my teamates where I can and also make sure to help out wherever else I am needed.
+The design lead is responsible in making sure all design aspects of the project are done appropriately.
+The design lead will ensure that a problem frame diagram is complete, and also ensure that a level 0 and a level 1 data flow diagram are completed, as well as a UML diagram.
+The design lead will also need to ensure that an executive design docket and a security design docket are completed as well.
+As the design lead, I will help make sure to help my teammates where I can and also make sure to help out wherever else I am needed.

-On a weekly basis, the design lead will
+On a weekly basis, the design lead will:
 ### Week 1
 - Assist team in getting a problem frame diagram completed.
 - Ensure a problem summary is complete.